Jorvik Viking Centre: Origins

-Today
+21st century

 In 2001, the centre was refurbished and enlarged at a cost of £5 million, and a further investment of £1 million followed in February 2010.
 These investments were used to "intensify the message" at Jorvik, and included such changes as extending the ride time to 12 minutes, as well as adding more high-tech elements, which included a hike in "the technology and animation elements," and increasing "the sensory stimuli to include smells, more sounds, heat, cold and damp."
-Visitors are taken back to 5:30 pm 25 October 975 AD in a time-capsule, and then embark on a tour of a reconstructed Viking settlement which includes voices speaking in Old Norse, as well as aromas and "life-like animated figures, made by laser technology from skeletons found on the site."
-Beyond this is an extensive museum area, which combines an exhibition of some 800 finds from the site with interactive displays and the opportunity to learn about tenth-century life and to discuss it with "Viking" staff.
+Visitors were taken back to 5:30 pm 25 October 960 AD in a time-capsule, and then embarked on a tour of a reconstructed Viking settlement featuring aromas and "life-like animated figures, made by laser technology from skeletons found on the site."

+The third incarnation of Jorvik was opened in February 2010, coinciding with the start of the annual Viking Festival in York.

+The centre was significantly affected by the flooding in Northern England in December 2015, with extensive water damage to the building and exhibits.
+The most valuable Viking artefacts were moved to prevent damage.
+The museum reopened in April 2017.
+The timeline was moved, so visitors now experience a September day in 975AD, and the ride slowed down, extending the ride time to 16 minutes.
+Some of the animatronic characters were voiced by researchers from the University of York speaking in Old Norse.

+By October 2022, the centre had received 20 million visitors.

+Beyond the settlement tour is an extensive museum area, which combines an exhibition of some 800 finds from the site with interactive displays and the opportunity to learn about tenth-century life and to discuss it with "Viking" staff.
 Among the exhibits is a replica of the Coppergate Helmet, which was found near the site of the centre and is now in the Yorkshire Museum.
-The third incarnation of Jorvik was opened on 13 February 2010, coinciding with the start of the annual Viking Festival in York.
-The attraction was completely rebuilt following devastating flooding in December 2015, re-opening on 8 April 2017 with the Return of the Vikings.

 Jorvik Viking models

-Graham Ibbeson created the lifelike mannequins used in the Jorvik experience.
+Graham Ibbeson created the lifelike mannequins used in the original Jorvik experience.
 At first the faces of these mannequins were modelled from modern day people.
-However, through advances in facial reconstruction technology eight new mannequins have now been modelled on skulls found in a Viking age cemetery, although there is no guarantee that the skulls were Norse, and there is the possibility that they were Saxon.
+However, through advances in facial reconstruction technology, eight new mannequins have now been modelled on skulls found in a Viking age cemetery, although there is no guarantee that the skulls were Norse, and there is the possibility that they were Saxon.

 Viking Festival

-The centre also organizes an annual Viking Festival that takes place in the second week of February.
+The centre organizes the annual JORVIK Viking Festival that takes place in the second week of February.
 The festival is set up in tradition of an ancient Viking festival known as "Jolablot".
-The festival includes Combat re-enactment involving volunteers from all over the world.
+The festival includes combat re-enactment involving volunteers from all over the world.